 Defeat MSA Down Under’s special Individual Named Legacy Grants program enables donors to fund a scientific research, education or patient support grant and name the grant in their own name, in tribute to or in memory of a loved one.
 The Legacy Grants program designates four levels of grants: $15,000 (Platinum), $10,000 (Gold), $5,000 (Silver) and $2,500 (Bronze).
 MSA research grants begin at the $10,000 level.
 Please email: firstname.lastname@example.org

-THE SIONG-CHI LIN LEGACY GRANT FOR MSA RESEARCH AND PATIENT SUPPORT
+THE IAN MACINDOE LEGACY FUND FOR MSA RESEARCH

 THE JOSEPH GERARD FORTIER FUND FOR SLEEP AND MSA RESEARCH